 - 1. No limit on number of concessions that can be awarded to those Qualified Respondents that submit a bid. - 2.
 A multi-branded bid by a single bidder is permitted but not required.
 A successful bidder is limited to operation of only those brands previously listed in its response to the ITB. - 3.
 In no event will a Qualified Respondent be awarded more than one (1) concession. - 4.
 Bid item is the MAG for the 1st year of occupancy of the Facility. - 5.
-The minimum acceptable MAG bid (except for a Small Operator, as defined below) is \$2,000,000.
-The minimum acceptable MAG Bid for a Small Operator is \$100,000. - 6.
+The minimum acceptable MAG bid (except for Small Operators, as defined below) is \$2,000,000.
+The minimum acceptable MAG bid for a Small Operator is \$100,000. - 6.
 Order of selection of pre-determined "space packages" will be based upon MAG bid (from highest to lowest).
-Space packages will be sized by the DOTA taking into consideration, to the fullest extent possible, the number, historic gross revenue, and rental car transactions at the Airport of the Qualified Respondents, as well as operational and physical efficiencies in the Facility design and Facility operation.
-Each space package consists of: (a) rental counters, office and queuing space in the CSA; (b) use of the Ready/Return Area in the Facility; (c) use of the QTA in the QTA Structure, which includes vehicle stacking spaces, fueling positions, vehicle light maintenance bays, and vehicle wash bays, and (d) pro-rata share (based upon bid share) of overflow vehicle storage spaces on Level 4 of the Facility. - 7.
-Small Operator Concessions: Small Operators are those Qualified Respondents as determined and designated by the DOTA.
-There is a designated Small Operator Ready/Return Area within the Ready/Return area within which the number and location of each successful Small Operator's ready/return spaces will be assigned by the DOTA in accordance with their MAG Bids (from highest to lowest).
+Space packages will be sized by DOTA taking into consideration to the fullest extent possible, the number, historic gross revenue and rental car transactions at the Airport of the Qualified Respondents, as well as operational and physical efficiencies in the Facility design and Facility operation.
+Each space package consists of: (a) rental counters, office and queuing

+- space in the CSA; (b) use of the ready/return area in the Facility; (c) use of the QTA in the QTA structure, which includes vehicle stacking spaces, fueling positions, vehicle light maintenance bays, and vehicle wash bays, and (d) a pro-rata share (based upon bid share) of overflow vehicle storage spaces on Level 3 of the Facility. - 7.
+Small Operator Concessions: "Small Operators" are those Qualified Respondents as determined and designated as such by the DOTA.
+There is a designated Small Operator ready/return area within the Facility's ready/return area within which the number and location of each successful Small Operator's ready/return spaces will be assigned by DOTA in accordance with their MAG Bids (from highest to lowest).
 The minimum initial allocation for each Small Operator is ten (10) ready/return spaces.
-Small Operators will be required to share fueling nozzle positions, wash bays, and maintenance bays.
+Small Operators will be required to share fueling nozzle positions, and wash bays and maintenance bays.
 Each Small Operator will be allocated between two (2) and three (3) counter positions and adjoining back office area in the CSA.
 The number of counter positions allocated to each Small Operator will be determined by the DOTA depending upon the number of successful Small Operator bids and the relative sizes of those Small Operators. - 8.
-Customer Facility Charge ("CFC"): All successful bidders that are current on-airport concessionaires at the Airport will continue to collect the Customer Facility Charge ("CFC").
-A successful bidder that does not currently have on-airport concession agreements at the Airport will be required to commence collection of the CFC from its Airport customers upon execution of its Consolidated Rental Car Facility Concession Agreement and Facility Lease. - 9.
-Off-airport RACs: Off-airport RACs, or their designees, will be permitted to pick up and drop off their customers only at the Facility and not at the passenger terminals or any other location at the Airport.
-With the exception of Facility-specific expenses and the CFC rate, the DOTA intends to request that the State of Hawaii legislature give it the authority to implement substantially the same concession terms for off-airport companies as for the on-airport concessionaires.
+Customer Facility Charge ("CFC"): All successful bidders that are current on-airport concessionaires at the Airport will continue to collect the CFC.
+A successful bidder that does not currently have an on-airport concession agreement at the Airport will be required to commence collection of the CFC from its Airport customers upon execution of its ConRac Agreement. - 9.
+Off-airport RACs: Off-airport RACs, or their designees, will be permitted pick up and drop off their customers only at the Facility and not at the passenger terminals or any other location at the Airport.
+With the exception of Facility-specific expenses and the CFC rate, DOTA intends to request that the State of Hawaii legislature give it the authority to implement substantially the same concession terms for off-airport companies as for the on-airport concessionaires.
 Off-airport companies will be provided a ring-down telephone at the CSA.